henryf6/GCFR_Traits/README.md

-# Traits of the Greater Cape Floristic Region
+# Plant traits of the Greater Cape Floristic Region

-This repository contains code associated with the data paper (publication soon).
+This repository contains code that

 The repository contains a use case workflow that demonstrates how the data can be used and creates summary statistics, figures, and tables for the manuscript.